 South Carolina’s Grey Man isn’t the only “Grey Man,” either.

 In the Cairngorm Mountains of Scotland, people report a “Big Grey Man” (Fearlas Mor, aka Am Fear Liath Mòr) near the top of Ben MacDhui.
-He’s sensed, not seen.
+With few exceptions, he’s usually sensed, not seen.

 The first written report was by Professor Norman Collie, who encountered the “Big Grey Man” in 1890.
 Much later, a similar story was confirmed by Dr. A. M. Kellas, though he and his brother, Henry, thought they saw a giant figure in the distance.

 To me, that’s interesting.
-Most ghosts with a lengthy history have a name and a description that fits what people have seen and heard.
+Most ghosts with a lengthy history have a name and a consistent description.

-In the case of Scotland’s “Big Grey Man,” he’s heard and sensed as a presence.
+In the case of Scotland’s “Big Grey Man,” he’s most often heard and sensed as a presence.
 (Only a few, rumored sightings have ever been reported, and – to me – they sound like Bigfoot: tall and covered in short hair.
 Could there be two – or more – creatures identified as the “Big Grey Man”?)

 What connects those stories?
 A consistent unexplained, emotional reaction.
 First, the person is uneasy, then feels a murky sense of depression, and then… panic.